widyaageng/ray-docker-scaler/WATCHER_GUIDE.md

 # Ray Cluster Watcher Usage Guide

-This guide demonstrates how to use the Ray watcher service for automatic scaling.
+This guide demonstrates how to use the Ray watcher service for automatic scaling and provides a comprehensive overview of the watcher implementation.

 ## Quick Start